ibm-cloud-docs/resiliency/services/postgresql.md

 ### IBM recovery from regional failure
 {: #postgresql-ibm-recovery-from-regional-failure}

-After a regional failure IBM will attempt to restore the service instance with the same connection strings from the last state in internal persistent storage.
+After a regional failure IBM will attempt to restore the cluster with the same connection strings from the last state in internal persistent storage.
 - RTO - TODO
 - RPO - TODO